f-qrm/holbertonschool-low_level_programming/hello_world/README.md

 ## Tasks I completed

-- `0-preprocessor`: a script that runs a C file through the preprocessor and saves the result.
-- `1-compiler`: a script that compiles a C file but does not link.
-- `2-assembler`: a script that generates the assembly code of a C file.
-- `3-name`: a script that compiles a C file and creates an executable named `cisfun`.
-- `4-puts.c`: a C program that prints a line using `puts`.
-- `5-printf.c`: a C program that prints a formatted string using `printf`.
-- `6-size.c`: a C program that prints the size of different C types using `sizeof`.

-I also added `compile_4-puts.c`, `compile_5-printf.c`, and `compile_6-size.c` files just to test compiling those specific programs.

-## Tasks I completed

 | Task            | Filename        | Description                                                |
 |-----------------|-----------------|------------------------------------------------------------|
 | Preprocessor    | `0-preprocessor` | Runs a C file through the preprocessor and saves the result |